Mango-information-systems/mango-is-website/source/_posts/save-time-and-money-in-BI-test.md

 ### How to make a potential 60% saving by integrating automated testing into Business Intelligence Projects

 If you read my last post with [Business Intelligence (BI) projects tips](https://mango-is.com/blog/business/how-to-get-more-out-of-your-BI-projects-4-tips) you’ll know I think testing is not a luxury and now I want to illustrate this.

 Going by experience, I estimate from original plan to realization most projects run 75-80% over budget.
 I think automated testing can save 60% of this budget-overrun.
 Here’s why.

-Let’s say the original plan looks something like this with an overall estimated budget of 31 man-days.
+Let’s say the original plan looks something like this with an overall estimated budget of 31 man-days to implement a feature.

 <img class="u-img-responsive" src="/img/blog/flow-chart-1-original-plan.png" alt="Original project plan diagram, four project phases have an estimated cost of 31 man-days">
 <br>